lewagon/dotfiles/01-Ruby/01-Programming-basics/01-Experiment-methods/README.md

 ## Background & Objectives
 - Learn to look for the right method in the ruby doc.
-- Get familiar with IRB to experiment new methods and make them yours.
+- Get familiar with IRB to experiment with new methods and make them yours.

 IRB is a [REPL](http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) for ruby.
-Basically, it works this way
+It works like this:

 1. It **R**-eads the expression written by the user, which can be any valid ruby expression like `"Hello"`, `2+2`, `"hello".upcase` ...
 2. It **E**-valuates the result of this expression.